-There is no denying that cow milk is consumed more in India for centuries and tagged out a healthier source by many.
+According to Media reports, there is no denying that cow milk is consumed more in India for centuries and tagged out a healthier source by many.
 However, the demand for goat milk is increasing slowly among the health-conscious people due to it’s easy to digest composition.
 That’s why it has started to give a tough competition to the cow & buffalo milk.

 Moreover, the chances of respiratory & dermatological symptoms are pretty less in goat milk when compared with cow milk.
 Additionally, the dairy products like yogurt & cheese made from it have also begun to catch on.